ianmcburnie/a11y-first-workshop/README.md

 1. Notice that hand cursor shows for links
 1. Notice that with focus on a link all of the page scroll keys still work.
 1. With screen reader on notice that visited links will be announce as 'visited'.
-1. Add the seller profile static text under each collection
-1. Add price under each daily deal title.
-1. This new static text introduces one extra virtual cursor navigation for screen reader users.
 1. Notice that it would be nice to have the image as a link to the item page too.

-#### Discussion

-* Should the title be a heading?
-I would say it is not strictly necessary, but opinion would be divided here.
+We will address this in a later step.

 ### Cards